-With the exception of the Aggregate Report, at a minimum, Annual Reports, outlined in Sections 7.2.1 and 7.2.2, all of the above project documentation will be available to the public via the Reserve's online registry.
-Further disclosure (e.g. of the Annual Reports) and other documentation may be made available on a voluntary basis through the Reserve.
+With the exception of the Annual Reports, outlined in Sections 7.2.1 and 7.2.2, all of the above project documentation will be available to the public via the Reserve's online registry.
+Further disclosure (e.g. of the Annual Reports) and other documentation may be made available on a voluntary basis through the Reserve, at the request of the project developer.